-The Prà winery, although only started in the early 1980’s, has become not only one of the top producers in the Soave appellation, but one of the most important and visionary white wine makers in all of Italy (now red wine as well).
-The winery is run by Graziano Prà, whose family owned their vineyards for generations, but never commercialized the wines in bottles.
+The Prà winery, although only started in the early 1980’s, has come to be not only one of the top producers in the Soave appellation, but also one of the most important and visionary white wine makers in all of Italy (now expanding into red wine as well)!
+The winery is run by Graziano Prà, whose family owned their vineyards for generations but never commercialized the wines in bottles.
 The vineyards are situated in the heart of the appellation, in Monteforte D’Alpone.
 Besides Soave, the winery also produces Valpolicella and Amarone from a vineyard that he purchased and planted in 2001, and whose truly remarkable results are only now being discovered.

 The Prà holdings consist of 30 HA in Soave and 7 HA in Valpolicella.
-Graziano was always a big believer in natural viticulture and its positive effect on the wines and has farmed organically since the outset.
-Nonetheless he is now getting his “official” certification in Soave (in transition as of 2018), though the Valpolicella estate is fully certified.
-All grapes are harvested by hand both in Soave and Valpolicella as well.
+Graziano was always a big believer in natural viticulture and its positive effect on the wines and has farmed organically since the outset. he is now getting his “official” certification in Soave (in transition as of 2018), and the Valpolicella estate is already fully certified.
+All grapes are harvested by hand both in Soave and Valpolicella.

 The Soave line-up begins with the Otto, which is a blend of multiple parcels between 30 and 60 years old, and aged on its lees in tank for 4-5 months.
 The Staforte is next, and it is a selection of choice Garganega bunches from the vineyards located on the top of the hills (Froscà, Froscarino, Ponsara and Val dell’Acqua), and aged on its lees in tank with batonnage for a minimum of 6 months and then for at least 12 more months in bottle.
 For the Monte Grande, all the grapes come from a single parcel with 70% Garganega and 30% of Trebbiano di Soave (actually a cousin of Verdicchio).
 The Trebbiano is picked relatively early for freshness, but for the Garganega, after the first waning moon in September, the shoots leading to the grape clusters are cut and the clusters are left to slightly raisinate for another month or so, concentrating both the juice and the acidity.
 The wine is then fermented and aged in large neutral botti of 15-30 HL for 10 months, and then held in bottle for a while before release.
 Finally, for the Colle Sant’Antonio (usually a selection of Garganega from Monte Grande), there is a similar process of letting the grapes hang on the vines for a month, but then the clusters are fermented and aged on their lees for 18 months in large 20HL botti, and then too, the wine is given bottle age prior to release.
 The Colle Sant’Antonio is the richest and most powerful in the line-up, but always with nice acidity to back it up.